If you want to use Argbash locally, you have to download the software package and run the installation script.

 autoconf.
 Developers and Tinkerers need this.

-autoconfis available on Linux, OSX, BSDs and can be installed on MS Windows.
+autoconfis available on Linux, macOS, BSDs and can be installed on MS Windows.

 test.
 If you have